RichieRob/PredictionPerpsDocs/docs/sections/3PBP_examples.md

 ### Example 3: Cooling Degree Days in New York

 #### Cooling Degree Days (CDD) Definition
-Cooling Degree Days (CDD) measure the demand for cooling based on how much warmer the average daily temperature is compared to a baseline of 65°F. For a given day, CDD is calculated as the difference between the average daily temperature and 65°F, or zero if the temperature is 65°F or cooler.
+Cooling Degree Days (CDD) measure the demand for cooling based on how much warmer the average daily temperature is compared to a baseline of 18°C. For a given day, CDD is calculated as the difference between the average daily temperature and 18°C, or zero if the temperature is 18°C or cooler.
 This quantifies the energy needed for air conditioning in warmer climates.

 This PBP models the total Cooling Degree Days (CDD) in New York over a rolling 30-day period.
-Each day is a time step \( t \), with the outcome being the CDD, calculated as \( X_t = \max(0, T_t - 65) \), where \( T_t \) is the average daily temperature in °F, capped at 30 CDD per day to reflect realistic temperatures.
+Each day is a time step \( t \), with the outcome being the CDD, calculated as \( X_t = \max(0, T_t - 18) \), where \( T_t \) is the average daily temperature in °C, capped at 30 CDD per day to reflect realistic temperatures.
 Thus:

 $$
 X_t \in \{0, 0.1, 0.2, \dots, 29.8, 29.9, 30\}